Date: Monday 3 July 2023

 Megan Pozzi

-Megan Pozzi is Manager, Support for Learning (Language and Learning) at Queensland University of Technology.
+Megan is the Director, Student Enquiry and Advising, at the University of Southern Queensland.
 A former high school Drama and English teacher, she has 15 years’ experience working across the secondary and tertiary education sector.
 She is an award winning speaker, educator and researcher focussed on creating engaging, accessible and equitable learning experiences with and for students.

 Kate Walsh